Rudolf-Barbu/Ward/README.md

 ### Features

 Ward supports adaptive design system.
 Also it supports dark theme.
-(At version v1.2.0) But now it temporary disabled.
 Next you will se all Ward features, arranged in tables.

 <table>
     <tr>